pokey909/opus-cmake/README.md

 | ios | clang, no codesign |
 | ```undefined``` | defaults to libcxx14 |

+To start the build
 ```
 mkdir build
 cmake .. -DPLATFORM_TARGET=<target>
-make
+cmake --build .
 ```

-# Using polly as build helper
+## Using polly as build helper
 Of course you can also use ruslo's excellent build tool polly which is included as a submodule under ```cmake/toolchains```.